seakhtar/nsf-sbir/pages/showcase.md

 <div class="usa-content usa-grid">
 <div class="usa-content usa-width-one-half" markdown="1">

-### Growing bricks with bacteria

-More than 80% of global construction uses bricks.
-Each year, 1.23 trillion bricks are produced, resulting in 800 million tons of carbon emissions, according to **bioMASON**, a small business funded by the America’s Seed Fund.
+### Device to treat stress urinary incontinence in women - Elidah

+Elidah, a small business funded by the National Science Foundation, created a medical device to help women with stress urinary incontinence - the inability to control the urge to urinate - a condition which impacts about one in three women.

+For about 20 minutes a day, women would use Elidah’s, non-invasive, wearable device while it delivers an electrical stimulation to tone and strengthen pelvic floor muscles and treat stress incontinence.
+Within six to eight weeks, the device could help women strengthen their pelvic floor muscles without the need for surgery or diapers, explains Gloria Kolb, CEO and co-founder of Elidah.

+Elidah is supported by America’s Seed Fund powered by the National Science Foundation, a nearly $200 million program that awards research and development grants to small businesses and startups, transforming scientific discovery into products and services with commercial and societal impact.

-To learn more, visit [biomason.com](http://biomason.com/).
+To learn more visit: [https://www.elidah.com/](https://www.elidah.com/).

 </div>

 <div class="usa-width-one-half">
-  <iframe title="growing-bricks-with-bacteria-video" height="300" width="100%" src="https://www.youtube.com/embed/6BqoM4am8kw" frameborder="0" allowfullscreen></iframe>
+  <iframe title="Elidah" height="300" width="100%" src="https://www.youtube.com/embed/ksxUK6OWpOA" frameborder="0" allowfullscreen></iframe>
 </div>

 </div>